 Find a Temporary Sub Niche

-Using a temporary sub niche is a way to help your video get those initial views to give it a boost, then if at any point you feel like your video has a chance in the main niche you can change the title to that and keep your fingers crossed.
-Like with the sub niche, your video is going to have a smaller audience searching for it, but the amount of results you’re competing against will be significantly less.
+Using a temporary sub niche is a way to help your video get those initial views to give it a boost.
+Then if at any point you feel like your video has a chance in the main niche you can change the title to that and keep your fingers crossed.
+Like with the sub niche, your video is going to have a smaller audience searching for it.
+The amount of results you’re competing against will be significantly less.

 For example, instead of Smokey Eye Tutorial, what about Smokey Eye with The Naked Palette Tutorial, instead of How to Setup a GMail Account how about How to Setup a GMail Account 2017.